 Dear friends, welcome to another video pitfalls pill!
 Today’s post concludes our mini-series about using the “best possible evidence.”
 In the previous weeks, we always assumed you had control from the beginning.
-Today, we focus on a different yet widespread scenario: you receive the “evidence” from someone else and are asked to work on that.
+Today, we focus on a different yet widespread scenario: you receive the video “evidence” from someone else and are asked to work on that.
 Want to know the undercover pitfalls in this situation?
 Just keep reading!

 Issue: Did You Get the Right Data?

 In the past few weeks, we’ve been showing the pitfalls hidden in some bad habits related to video evidence handling: we’ve seen why you should not film a display, why a DVR’s proprietary player is usually not very trustworthy, and why you should avoid using a screen capture tool.
 In all those posts, you were the main actor, and you could decide what to do.
 But what if you’re called on the phone by a colleague or, worse yet, by your boss, and asked to “work on the video I’m sending you”, since “we urgently need the license plate”?

 After a few moments, you receive a Whatsapp message with the video.
 You bring it into your workstation, and it looks like this.

 You promptly notice that Deinterlace is needed, which is one click away with Amped Replay.
 After the deinterlace, and some tweaking with Lights, you have this.

 Which is better, though not great, but wait.
 Deinterlace?
 And the video came from Whatsapp?
 That means the video was probably recompressed before being deinterlaced.
 Which is obviously suboptimal (fields get mixed together by compression).
 And then, how did your colleague get the video into Whatsapp?
 Did they film the video?
 Did they screen-capture it and used Whatsapp Web?

 You are slowly realizing that there are too many things you don’t know.
 This brings up two problems: